Web Development

 The purpose of user acceptance testing (UAT) is to provide the user with an accurate depiction of the system under development so they can visualise the proposed system’s outcomes.
 UAT is a sort of software testing that validates the quality of a product and a set of requirements prior to the launch of a project.
 The primary purpose of UAT is to guarantee that the product is bug-free, meets all requirements, is user-friendly, and corresponds to the plan.

-If the UAT is successful, we will be able to launch the project with confidence that it is bug-free.
+If the UAT is successful, we will be able to launch the project with the confidence that it is bug-free.

 Alpha testing – testing an application when development is nearing completion; minor design changes may still be made due to such testing.
 This is typically done by end-users or others, but not by the programmers or testers.